-Present estimates of the quiescent or tracking (slow moving) power required by the trolley systems are about 30 W. It is not yet certain what will be required for accelerating, climbing over unevenness in the vacuum pipe, and slewing.
+Present measurements of the quiescent or tracking (slow moving) power required by the trolley systems are about 30 W. The power requirements for accelerating, climbing over unevenness in the vacuum pipe, and slewing are being investigated as part of the trolley test program.